MicrosoftDocs/visualstudio-docs/docs/test/walkthrough-using-a-configuration-file-to-define-a-data-source.md

 >  The assembly name must match the Microsoft Visual Studio .NET Framework build that you are using.
 Set the Version to 9.0.0.0 if you are using the Visual Studio .NET Framework 3.5.
 If you are using the Visual Studio .NET Framework 2.0, set the Version to 8.0.0.0.

 ## Define Connection Strings
- The connection strings define provider specific information for accessing data sources.
+ The connection strings define provider-specific information for accessing data sources.
 Connection strings defined in configuration files provide reusable data provider information across an application.
 In this section, you create two connection strings that will be used by data sources that are defined in the Custom Configuration Section.

 #### To define connection strings